signal-x-studio/courtsync/IMPLEMENTATION_PLAN.md

   - [ ] Highlight tight transitions
   - [ ] Suggest alternatives

+**Note:** This feature was deprioritized as basic travel time estimation is already available in ConflictDetailsPanel.
+Full route optimization can be added as a future enhancement when court location data becomes available.

 #### Technical Considerations:
 - Start with simple distance estimation (court numbers = distance)
 - Consider integration with mapping API (future enhancement)